anddani/Cat_Dir/README.md

 ## Options
-    -d DIRECTORY     (REQUIRED)      Specify the DIRECTORY you want to get all files for -g               (OPTIONAL)      Use this flag if you want to push the generated file to Gist (OPTIONAL) -o FILENAME      (OPTIONAL)      Specify the FILENAME of the generated file (OPTIONAL) -u USERNAME      (OPTIONAL)      Specify the Github USERNAME where the Gist should be uploaded to.
+    -d DIRECTORY     (REQUIRED)      Specify the DIRECTORY you want to get all files for

+    -g               (OPTIONAL)      Use this flag if you want to push the generated file to Gist

+    -o FILENAME      (OPTIONAL)      Specify the FILENAME of the generated file

+    -u USERNAME      (OPTIONAL)      Specify the Github USERNAME where the Gist should be uploaded to.
-                                     This will require the password of the user (OPTIONAL)
+                                     This will require the password of the user